 She was raised by her grandmother in Niigata from the age of three to six.
 Nor was there anything sad or twisted about the life she led in the country.
 Her grandmother was crazy about her, and Kumiko had more fun playing with her cousins, who were closer in age to herself, than with her own brother and sister.
 She was finally brought back to Tokyo the year she was to enter elementary school.
 Her parents had become nervous about the lengthening separation from their daughter, and they insisted on bringing her back before it was too late.
 In a sense, though, it was already too late.
 In the weeks following the decision to send her back, her grandmother became increasingly overwrought.
 She stopped eating and could hardly sleep.
 One minute she would be hugging and squeezing little Kumiko with all her might, and the next she would be slapping her arm with a ruler, hard enough to raise welts.
-One minute she would be saying she didn't want to let her go, that she would rather die than lose her, and the next she would tell her to go away, that she never wanted to see her again.
+One minute she would tell her to go away, that she never wanted to see her again.
 In the foulest language imaginable, she would tell Kumiko what a terrible woman her mother was.
 She even tried to stab herself in the wrist with a pair of scissors.
 Kumiko could not understand what was happening around her.
 The situation was simply too much for her to comprehend.